AliceO2Group/WebUi/Framework/docs/guide/components.md

 # Guide - Components

-Components is a part of UI like a menu, form, etc. Thanks to Hyperscript it is also a pure JavaScript function which returns a vnode.
+Component is a part of UI like a menu, form, etc. Thanks to Hyperscript it is also a pure JavaScript function which returns a vnode.

 Let's define a [vnode with Hyperscript](hyperscript-vnode.md):